 Please ad a tip to help me continue making my music.

-Friends, I hope you enjoy this new song that I've created while down here in Texas.
+Friends, I hope you enjoy this new song called DOWN BESIDE THE MOON that I've created while down here in Texas.
 I like to describe it as painting a picture with music.
-Currently there are four pieces in work.
+Currently there are five pieces in work.
 If you like this one and would like to leave a tip or contribute to recording more songs, it would be much appreciated.

 Enter the amount you wish to donate